Sheep2259/APRS-Coverage-Balloon/README.md

 things that need implementation

-gps functionality
+gps functionality DONE
 gps coords to aprs format
-should move gps to seperate file
+should move gps to seperate file DONE

 voltage measuring and reporting   DONE